scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 | `pathLenConstraint`                | MUST be set to "1"    | MUST be set to "0" (1) | MUST NOT be included          | MUST NOT be included              |
 {: #table-6 title="basicConstraints extension - Specifications per certificate type"}

-(1) Control Plane CAs can only issue end-entity certificates.
+(1) Control Plane CAs can only issue end entity certificates.

 # Trust Root Configuration Specification {#trc-specification}

 The Trust Root Configuration (TRC) contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.
 It enables the securing of control plane interactions and is thus an integral part of the SCION infrastructure.

-The initial TRC of an ISD is signed during a signing ceremony and then distributed throughout the ISD.
-This signing ceremony follows specific rules which are described in [](#trc-ceremony).
+The initial TRC of an ISD is signed during a Signing Ceremony and then distributed throughout the ISD.
+This Signing Ceremony follows specific rules which are described in [](#trc-ceremony).

 The TRC is a signed collection of {{X.509}} v3 certificates.
 Additionally, the TRC contains ISD-specific policies encoded in CMS signed-data ({{RFC5652}} section 5).